RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Departments.md

 1. **RESETHACKER Security**
-(A freelancer team of White Hat Hackers and our team member from corporate are equipped with certification such as OSCP, ECSA, CEH,CCNA, A+N+  etc)
+(A freelancer team of White Hat Hackers and our team member from corporate are equipped with certification such as OSCP, ECSA, CEH, CCNA, A+N+  etc)

 2. **RESETHACKER Cybercrime Investigation Department** (@resethacker.ccid)
-(A freelancer team of cyber crime investigators to resolve the problem related to cybercrime and provide to awareness around the world )
+(A freelancer team of cybercrime investigators to resolve the problem related to cybercrime and provide awareness around the world )

 3. **RESETDEVELOPERS** (@resetdvelopers)
 (A freelancer team of websites developers, Android developers, ml/AI learners etc)